nvim-lua/kickstart.nvim/README.md

   * Here is one about the previous iteration of kickstart: [video introduction to Kickstart.nvim](https://youtu.be/stqUbv-5u2s).
 Note the install via init.lua no longer works as specified.
 Please follow the install instructions in this file instead as they're up to date.

 ### Windows Installation
+The easiest way to install a C++ compiler is through the following commands:
+`Install chocolatey: Run choco install mingw in admin powershell.` `Refresh the env: refreshenv`

+Run refreshenv to refresh to envoriment.

+Start Neovim.
 Installation may require installing build tools, and updating the run command for `telescope-fzf-native`

 See `telescope-fzf-native` documentation for [more details](https://github.com/nvim-telescope/telescope-fzf-native.nvim#installation)